youssefosama0988/STMicroElectronics/Tasks/fdisk/README.md

 ## ***FDisk***
 This project is a custom implementation of the 'fdisk -l' command, which is used to list the disk partitions on a Linux system.

-This tool aims to provide similar functionality to the traditional **fdisk -l** command.
+## Overview
+command-line tool for parsing and displaying partition information from disk images.
 It supports both **Master Boot Record (MBR)** and **GUID Partition Table (GPT)** partitioning schemes.
+The tool reads partition tables and provides detailed information about each partition, including type, size, and start/end sectors.

 ## Features
- - Lists all disk partitions and their details.
+ - **MBR Parsing:** Handles MBR partition tables, displaying information about primary and extended partitions.
+ - **GPT Parsing:** Supports GPT partition tables, showing details for each partition in the GPT.
+ - **Logical Partitions:** Supports displaying logical partitions within extended partitions in MBR.
  - Shows details such as partition start, end, size, and type.
  - Provides a user-friendly output format.
- - Supports both MBR and GPT partitioning schemes.

 <br>